 My morning cocktail includes 1.5 grams of NMN; 0.5 grams of NR, 1200 mg of SIRT6 Activator (all from DoNotAge), along with a teaspoon of black elderberry extract from Gaia Herbs.
 (I often take them along with a “Fasting Mimicking Smoothie” which is high in oleic acid from avocado, which has also been shown to be a sirtuin activator.)

 This part’s purely anecdotal, but I can report that I feel a physical and mental boost when taking them.
-It could a placebo effect, but I suspect that due to the multiple sources of SIRT6 activation, and the fact that NMN itself is not only raising NAD levels but activating the SIRT6 gene.
+I sometimes also take a capsule of horny goat weed at the same time.
+I notice a greater boost from taking them together than taking each of them separately.
+This could a placebo effect, but I suspect that due to the multiple sources of SIRT6 activation, and the fact that NMN itself is not only raising NAD+ levels but activating the SIRT6 gene.
 I’m hoping to live longer in better health as a result.

 - Antioxidant effect of nicotinamide mononucleotide in tendinopathy